 By 1653, Massasoit and his oldest son, Wamsutta (English Name Alexander) had sold to certain Plymouth Colony settlers what is now Warren and parts of Barrington, East Providence, Seekonk Swansea and Rehoboth.
-After the death of Massasoit in 1661, relations became strained between members of the Pokanoket tribe and the colonists, leading to Kind Philip’s War in 1665-67.
+After the death of the Massasoit in 1661, relations became strained between members of the Pokanoket tribe and the colonists leading to King Philip’s War in 1675-76.
 The English settlements in Sowams were destroyed during the war but were rebuilt.
-In 1668, the township was officially incorporated with the name Sowams.
+In 1668, the township was officially incorporated with the name Swansea.
 In 1691, the Plymouth Colony merged with the Massachusetts Bay Colony.
 [Adapted from Wikipedia]

 Click on the image above to watch Episode 1 of the We Shall Remain series depicting early meetings between the Pilgrims and the Wampanoag.
-At minute 28 of the 1 hour 11 minute video, the Winslow’s 1623 visit with Massasoit at Sowams is depicted.
+Near the end of Episode 3, Winslow’s 1623 visit with Massasoit at Sowams is depicted.

 Click here and go to minute 8:55 to play that segment of the video that depicts Winslow attending to the ailing Massasoit.